California Solar Incentives & Plug-and-Play Laws 2026

 What HOAs Can Require:

-Strategy: If your HOA denies solar, contact the CA Energy Commission for dispute resolution.
+Strategy: If your HOA denies solar, contact the California Energy Commission or review Civil Code §714 for your rights.

 Community Solar Programs in California